luyadev/luya/docs/guide/app-module-urlrules.md

 > When composition is enabled, it will take the correct route for the current language and prefix the pattern if enable in composition config.

-To verify which composition language is used you can dump `Yii::$app->composition->language`.
+To verify which composition language is used you can dump `Yii::$app->composition->langShortCode`.
 The {{luya\web\Composition}} component is taking care of LUYA multi language websites and is registered by default for all LUYA projects.

 ## Application Controller Routes